aws-neuron/aws-neuron-sdk/release-notes/torch-neuron.md

 This document lists the release notes for the Pytorch-Neuron package.

-## Known Issues and Limitations - Updated 08/05/2020
+## Known Issues and Limitations - Updated 08/08/2020
 The following are not torch-neuron limitations, but may impact models you can successfully torch.neuron.trace
 * The current torchvision version has dropped support for Python 3.5
 * The current HuggingFace transformers version has dropped support for Python 3.5

+# [1.0.1532.0]

+Date: 08/08/2020

+## Summary
+* Various minor improvements to the Pytorch autopartitioner feature
+* Support for the aten:ones operator

 # [1.0.1522.0]